SwedishFighters/CrowdstrikeFix/README.md

 ## 🤝 Contributions

 We welcome contributions to improve and refine this solution.
-If you're interested in collaborating, please reach out to @SwedishFighters on Twitter.
+If you're interested in collaborating, please reach out to @SwedishFighters on X.

 ## 📜 License